When Men Betray (1918 film)

-When Men Betray is a lost 1918 American silent film drama directed by Ivan Abramson and starring Gail Kane.
+When Men Betray is a lost 1918 American silent drama film directed by Ivan Abramson and starring Gail Kane.
 It was released on a State Rights basis.

 Plot

-Despite urging of wife Marion (Gail Kane) and young daughter Vivian (Juliette Moore), Raymond Edwards (Robert Elliot) intensifies his affair with charming adventuress Lucille Stanton (Sally Crute).
-Marion attends a reception with Frederick Barton one evening, leaving Raymond free to visit Lucille and leaving Raymond's younger sister Alice (Tallulah Bankhead) alone in the house.
-Bob Gardner (Jack McLean), who is engaged to Raymond's elder sister Florence, rapes Alice, and that same evening, Raymond finds Frederick in Lucille's room.
+Despite urging of wife Marion and young daughter Vivian, Raymond Edwards intensifies his affair with charming adventuress Lucille Stanton.
+Marion attends a reception with Frederick Barton one evening, leaving Raymond free to visit Lucille and leaving Raymond's younger sister Alice alone in the house.
+Bob Gardner, who is engaged to Raymond's elder sister Florence, rapes Alice, and that same evening, Raymond finds Frederick in Lucille's room.
 Realizing the great pain he has caused his wife, Raymond asks for Marion's forgiveness.
-Bob is killed in a fight with Frederick, whereupon his brother, Dick Gardner (Reid Hamilton), offers to marry Alice to atone for Bob's wrong.
+Bob is killed in a fight with Frederick, whereupon his brother, Dick Gardner, offers to marry Alice to atone for Bob's wrong.